khoidauminh/coffeevis_rs/README.md

 config tool to direct your desired source to coffeevis (e.g. `pavucontrol`), usually to your default monitor sink, or by turning your output sink into a duplex and routing coffeevis to that.

+### FPS

+On Wayland, Winit supports automatic vsync, therefore custom fps setting is not supported.

+On other platforms, Coffeevis relies on user specified fps.
+The default fps is 60.

 ## Configuration